CMTA/CMTAT-Tezos-FA2/README.md

 ## Glossary

  - Owner (CMTAT):        the administrator of a specific token_id (one per token_id).
  - Holder (CMTAT):       the token holder (n per token_id).
-In our context the actual shareholder.
+In this context the actual shareholder.
  - Super Administrator:   the administrator that can create new assets and/or kill the entire contract.
  - Administrator:         the administrator of a specific token_id (one per token_id).
  - Owner:                 the token holder (n per token_id).
-In our context the actual shareholder.
+In this context the actual shareholder.
  - Batch:                 allow for multiple changes/executions in one method call.
 Will always fail for all requests (and revert) in case a single one fails.
  - Plurals:               plurals are used in the variable name to signal a list.
-If the plural does not make sense, we choose the _list postfix.
+If the plural does not make sense, the _list postfix is chosen.

 ## Functionality

 ### Token metadata

-We follow the FA2 standard for the metadata specification.
+This implementation follows the FA2 standard for the metadata specification.
 The TZIP-16 standard allows to extend the metadata with arbitrary fields.
-As per CMTAT we are using the following mapping.
+As per CMTAT, this implementation uses the following mapping.

 Mandatory attributes, applicable to all CMTAT tokens: